stackrox/scanner/scripts/node/README.md

 ```
 rpmbuild -bb *.spec
 ```
-You will see output like: Wrote: /root/rpmbuild/RPMS/x86_64/package_name9-0-0.x86_64.rpm Obviously this tells you where the rpm files are
+You will see output like: `Wrote: /root/rpmbuild/RPMS/x86_64/package_name9-0-0.x86_64.rpm` This gives you the path where RPM files were generated to.

 4.install all packages using the rpm files just created: yum localinstall <path to rpm files>/.*rpm
 ```
 yum localinstall /root/rpmbuild/RPMS/x86_64/.*rpm
 ```
-5.check the running ubi containers by executing: docker container ls and get the container id of the container where you are currently installing the rpm packages
+5.check the running ubi containers by executing: `docker container ls` and get the container id of the container where you are currently installing the rpm packages

-6.execute docker export [container id]>[tar name].tar (e.g docker export c8c57bb7e926>demoV1.tar) and unzip the tar ball to get the file system
+6.execute `docker export [container id]>[tar name].tar` (e.g `docker export c8c57bb7e926>demoV1.tar`) and unzip the tar ball to get the file system

-7.Go to **github.com/stackrox/scanner/blob/master/benchmarks/analyzeNode** folder and make sure to add local path to file system in line 13, then execute command:
+7.Go to **scanner/blob/master/benchmarks/analyzeNode** folder and make sure to add local path to file system in line 13, then execute command:
 ```
-go test -bench=. -benchmem to run the test
+go test -bench=. -benchmem
 ```